-Participatory Management for Reducing Deforestation and Forest Degradation in Obô Park
+Participatory Management for Community-based Avoided Deforestation in São Tomé Obô Natural Park

 To strengthen community participatory management in the Obô Natural Park and its buffer zone in São Tomé island, through sustainable financing for a low carbon development.